Is Driving Barefoot Legal or Illegal in California?

 Well, if driving with flip-flops on doesn't concern you, then think about this: Wearing a work boot to drive is just as dicey as wearing flip-flops to drive.

-It Is Really Up To You
+It Is Really up to You

 There are some situations where going barefoot would just be plain silly.
 For example, riding a motorcycle.
 There's no law about going barefoot driving a motorcycle either.
-But common sense should tell you that would be the worst stubbed toe of your lifetime if your toe hit the pavement by accident.
+But common sense should tell you that would be the worst stubbed toe of your life if your toe hit the pavement by accident.